hirosystems/clarinet/docs/how-to-guides/how-to-add-contract.md

 title: Add new Contract
 ---

-Clarinet can handle adding a new contract and its configuration to your project when you use the command listed below.
+Clarinet can handle adding a new contract and its configuration to your project.

+*Topics*:

+- [x] Add a new contract
+- [x] Verify contract configuration

+You can use the command below to add a new contract.

 ```bash
 $ clarinet contract new bbtc